-I’ve been doing a series about what academic research on race and racism on the Internet.
-The series continues today with a look at what researchers are finding about one the most talked about aspects of the popular Internet: Social Networking Sites.
+I’ve been doing a series discussing what academic research on race and racism is revealing about the Internet.
+The series continues with a look at what researchers are finding about one the most talked about aspects of the popular Internet: Social Networking Sites.

 Social networking sites (SNS), such as Facebook and MySpace, are phenomenally popular and important to the field of Internet studies, (Boyd and Ellison, “Social Network Sites: Definition, History, and Scholarship,” JCMC, 2007, Vol.13(1):210-230).
 According to a recent report, the top SNS is currently Facebook, with over 65 million unique visitors per month.
-Facebook has displaced the former leader in the field, MySpace, which still currently gets about 58 million unique visitors per month.
-These are staggeringly high numbers of people participating in these sites.
+Facebook replaced the once popular MySpace as the number 1 social networking site a few years ago.
+These are staggeringly high numbers of people participating in social networking sites.
 But what does this phenomenon have to do with race and racism?

 From 2005 to 2009, Watkins explored the movement of young people, aged 15 to 24 from MySpace to Facebook (97).
 Watkins found that the same racialized language used to differentiate between safe and unsafe people and communities was used to describe Facebook and MySpace.
 The participants in his study described MySpace as “uneducated, trashy, ghetto, crowded, and [filled with] predators,” while they described Facebook as “selective, clean, educated, and trustworthy” (80, 83).